Gemini-CLI and OAuth

 Edit the file

-should point to the URL you use to access Looker via the API.
-In some cases you will need to use the port number:19999
+authorizationUrlshould point to the URL you use to access Looker via the web UI.
+ThetokenUrlshould point to the URL you use to access Looker via the API.
+In some cases you will need to use the port number:19999after the host name but before the/api/tokenpart.Start Gemini-CLI.

 Authenticate with the command